 - Time and energy is critical – do not waste it by repeatedly going down the same path

 - Avoid argumentative communication.
 Take a pause.
-Give your partner time to reflect upon what is happening.
+Give yourself and your partner time to reflect upon what is happening.

 - Do not enforce your thinking on your partner